-- to ensure that only those types of interior and exterior signs that Bridgemarq has approved as meeting its specifications and standards for design and appearance are used in the operation of a Franchisee's business; - to ensure that any supplies used in the business, including written forms and materials, conform to specifications determined by Bridgemarq; in the case of signs and supplies, the Manager may recommend suitable suppliers; however, the Franchisee may use any supplier it chooses provided the supplier meets the standards established by Bridgemarq; - to use and maintain such computer hardware, software and related technology that meet Bridgemarq's specifications and standards for use and compatibility with the Franchise Systems; - to pay additional one-time or ongoing fees that may be necessitated by changes in the real estate marketplace or improvements made to the Franchise Systems by Bridgemarg; and - to comply with and facilitate any system implemented by Bridgemarq for the transfer of funds directly from the bank account of the Franchisee to the bank account of Bridgemarq.
+- to ensure that only those types of interior and exterior signs that Bridgemarq has approved as meeting its specifications and standards for design and appearance are used in the operation of a Franchisee's business; - to ensure that any supplies used in the business, including written forms and materials, conform to specifications determined by Bridgemarq.
+In the case of signs and supplies, Bridgemarq may recommend suitable suppliers.
+However, the Franchisee may use any supplier it chooses provided the supplier meets the standards established by Bridgemarq; - to use and maintain such computer hardware, software and related technology that meet Bridgemarq's specifications and standards for use and compatibility with the Franchise Systems; and - to pay additional one-time or ongoing fees that may be necessitated by changes in the real estate marketplace or improvements made to the Franchise Systems by Bridgemarq.

 In the event that a Franchisee defaults on any commitments under its Franchise Agreement, Bridgemarq may notify the Franchisee in writing of the default and provide a reasonable period of time to cure the default.
-During this period, the Manager, on behalf of Bridgemarq, would work closely with the Franchisee to cure the default.
+During this period, Bridgemarq would work closely with the Franchisee to cure the default.
 In the event that the Franchisee fails or refuses to cure the default, Bridgemarq has the right to terminate the Franchise Agreement and any related agreements.

-In 2020, Bridgemarq terminated nine Franchise Agreements, five of which were terminated as a result of Franchisees merging operations and four of which resulted in the attrition of 27 REALTORS[®].
+In 2023, Bridgemarq terminated ten Franchise Agreements, four of which were terminated as a result of Franchisees merging operations and six of which resulted in the attrition of 220 REALTORS[®].
+In 2022, Bridgemarq terminated three Franchise Agreements, two of which were terminated as a result of Franchisees merging operations and one of which resulted in the attrition of five REALTORS[®].
 In 2021, Bridgemarq terminated seven Franchise Agreements, five of which were terminated as a result of Franchisees merging operations and two of which resulted in the attrition of seven REALTORS[®].
-In 2022, Bridgemarq terminated three Franchise Agreements, two of which were terminated as a result of Franchisees merging operations and one of which resulted in the attrition of five REALTORS[®].